5 Ways to Clear Your Mind and Recharge During These Extremely Stressful Times

 - B complex vitamins for improving mood and energy levels

-I am going to be ordering a few of these when I place my next grocery pick up order!
+I will order a few of these when I place my next grocery pickup order!

-Please share something that you have done, which helped clear your mind, or made you feel recharged enough to face another day, in the comment section below!
+Please share something you have done, which helped clear your mind, or made you feel recharged enough to face another day in the comment section below!

-I look forward to hearing how you are making it through these tough times, and if even if you think it is silly or insignificant, it might be just the thing someone else needed to hear.
+I look forward to hearing how you are making it through these tough times, and even if you think it is silly or insignificant, it might be just the thing someone else needs to hear.